 If you’re engaging kids in your lessons, you’re leading experiences that help kids learn and internalize the Bible passage and point.
 A debriefing question follows an experience or activity to help kids make discoveries about how what they just did connects to the Bible.

 Example: Let’s say kids just played a game of Tag where the “Angels” need to tell everyone else (“Shepherds”) about Jesus being born.
 Once tagged and told, Shepherds join with the Angels in tagging and sharing the news.
-Debriefing questions might include: “How did you work together in this game to spread the news about Jesus?
+Debriefing might include: “How did you work together in this game to spread the news about Jesus?
 How is that like or unlike the way the angels and shepherds in the Bible spread the news?”

 You can have the most fun, innovative, meaningful game of Tag ever known to children’s ministry—but if you don’t ask debriefing questions, kids will walk away remembering the fun but not the point.
 Debriefing questions let kids make discoveries rather than just hearing your summary of the point of the game.
 And kids are more likely to remember their discoveries.
 Plus, kids will often surprise you with the connections they make based on what they experienced.

-4. Avoid Closed-Ended Questions.
+4. Avoid Closed-Ended Questions

-A closed-ended question is a question that can be answered in one word.
+A closed-ended question is a one that can be answered in one word.
 It might not be the same word for everyone, but kids won’t be able to give you more than a word or two in response.

 Example: Yes or no questions, such as “Would you want to be on Noah’s ark?” or “Is there a place where God won’t see you?” are closed-ended.
 “Who” questions are usually closed-ended too, such as this one: “Who will you tell about Jesus this week?”

 Kids learn when they talk about things and engage in discussion.
-Closed-ended questions don’t yield discussion—in fact, they shut it down.
+Closed-ended responses don’t yield discussion—in fact, they shut it down.
 Even if all your kids answer, if they’re each just saying “yes” or “no,” they’re not engaged and they’re not growing.

 Instead: Ask open-ended questions.

-Not surprisingly, an open-ended question is the exact opposite of a closed-ended question.
+Not surprisingly, an open-ended question is the exact opposite of a closed-ended one.
 Open-ended questions ask kids to think about the whys and hows.
 Kids probably couldn’t answer an open-ended question with one word if they tried.

 5. Get Rid of Hypothetical Questions

 These can also be called “credit card questions.”
-It’s when you ask a question where it’s easy for kids to give the “right” answer of what they know they’re supposed to do…regardless of whether they’d actually do that.
+It’s when you ask a question where it’s easy for kids to give the “right” answer of what they know they’re supposed to do, regardless of whether they’d actually do that.
 It’s like charging something you have no intention of paying for.

 Example: Usually these questions begin with “What would you do if…” Like this one: “What would you do if someone did something mean to you?”
 Or, we can put kids in such a hypothetical situation that they don’t even have any context to guess what they’d do.
 Like this one: “What would you do if you saw a bush that was on fire but not burning?”